Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-89-titanomachy.md

 He reached the end of the row and went back to fetch the team.
 He loved ‘em, really.
 He was big bro to them and half of them were his old Marine buddies from when he first got to Cimbrean.
 Turned out they had the right stuff for the job!
 Most of the rest had made it to JETS too.
 Fuck yeah!
 It was really only Sergeant Lang who couldn’t hack it, but…well, nothin’ wrong with that.
 He’d moved on to some pretty boss civilian contractor shit anyway.

-“C’mon you fuckin’ pussies!
-We got like ten more floors to go!”
+"C’mon you fuckin’ pussies!
+We got like ten more floors to go!"

 Bedlam all around him as the jump arrays got set up and panicky, terrified slaves, lots of ‘em doubtful whether they’d ever had any kind of education at all, were herded on and evacuated to an aid station…wherever.
 Gonzo didn’t know where.

-“Jesus, Gonzo!
-You’re…gonna…fuckin’...”
+"Jesus, Gonzo!
+You’re…gonna…fuckin’..."

-“Naw.
-That’s ‘fer after.”
+"Naw.
+That’s ‘fer after."

 He charged up the stairs while his men dutifully followed behind, a bit winded but nowhere near ready to give in.
 They were the newest HEAT operators and Hunter had been taken off team two to lead and train these guys.
 Him and the LT of course.
 Not a bad deal, actually.